zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Our scriptwriter alternates between writing wonderf ul scripts and great scripts.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Comeback and listen to us again right here on ESL P odcast.